domRiddle/ASF/Logging.md

 </nlog>
 ```

-This enhances our very basic `ColoredConsole` example with basic chat logging.
+We've started from our basic `ColoredConsole` example and extended it further.
 First and foremost, we've prepared a permanent chat log file per each group channel and Steam user - this is possible thanks to extra properties that ASF exposes to us in a fancy way.
 We've also decided to go with a custom layout that writes only current date, the message, sent/received info and Steam user itself.
 Lastly, we've enabled our chat logging rule only for `Trace` level, only for our `MainAccount` bot and only for functions related to chat logging (`OnIncoming*` which is used for receiving messages and echos, and `SendMessage*` for ASF messages sending).

 The example above will generate `0-0-76561198069026042.txt` file when talking with **[ArchiBoT](https://steamcommunity.com/profiles/76561198069026042)**: